Herman E. Schroeder

-Herman E. Schroeder (6 July 1915 – 28 November 2009) was a Research Director at DuPont, inventor of the first practical adhesive for bonding rubber to nylon for B29 bomber tires, and a pioneer in the development of specialty elastomers.
+Herman E. Schroeder (6 July 1915 – 28 November 2009) was a research director at DuPont, inventor of the first practical adhesive for bonding rubber to nylon for B29 bomber tires, and a pioneer in the development of specialty elastomers.

+Early life and education

+Schroder was born in Brooklyn, New York on July 6, 1915.
+He attended Harvard University, where he received his bachelor's and master's degrees in chemistry in 1936 and 1937 and his Ph.D. in organic chemistry in 1939.

+Awards

 In 1984, Schroeder received the Charles Goodyear Medal.
 DuPont awarded him the Lavoisier Medal for Inspirational Research Leadership in 1992.

-Personal

-Schroder was born in Brooklyn, New York in 1915.
-He died in 2009 in Greenville, Delaware.